 NULL pointer if end-of-file is reached.
 The end-of-file indicator for the file is set; or if a read error occurs.
-The error indicator for the file is set, and errno is set
+The error indicator for the file is set, and errno is set to EBADF if fp is an invalid file pointer.

-- Note This version of the C runtime system only supports one-byte characters as wide character codes. - See also fgetwc, fopen, fopen64, fread
+Note This version of the C runtime system only supports one-byte characters as wide character codes.